RAWebb/GettingCleaningDataCourseProject/codebook.md

 2.)
 While long-form data may be preferred or even required by some R functions, visually the long-form of the data is quite impractical for human readability.

 3.)
 Many of the measured variables are very closely related to one another.
-For example, the 3 separate spatial components of many of the measurements really must be combined & analyzed together to understand the nature of the motion.
-Thus, it makes sense to keep the data in a form where related measurements stay together & is obvious how they group.
+For example, the 3 separate spatial components of many of the measurements really must be combined & analysed together to understand the nature of the motion.
+Thus, it makes sense to keep the data in a form where related measurements stay together in a single row & makes it obvious how they group.

 4.)
 There is much less repetition in the wide-form of the tidy dataset for this case.
 The long form would include repeating the somewhat long & unwieldy variable names 180 times for each of 79 measured variables meaning the variable names would appear over 14000 times.

-In any event, the delivered data should be considered tidy as each column represents one variable.
+#####In any event, the delivered data should be considered tidy as each column represents one variable.
 And each row represents 1 observation of each of those variables.
 As well, the dataset contains a header row with variable names.